simphotonics/directed_graph/README.md

 ![Directed Graph Image](images/directed_graph.png)

 - **Root**: A vertex with in-degree zero.
+Vertices A and D in the graph above are roots.
 - **Edge**: A pair of vertices (vertex1, vertex2).
 The edge is starting at vertex1 and ends at vertex2.
 - **Path**: One or more connected edges.
 - **Cycle**: A path that starts and ends at the same vertex.
 For example, a self-loop is a cycle.
 The dashed edges in the figure indicate a cycle.
 - **DAG**: An acronym for **Directed Acyclic Graph**, a directed graph without cycles.
 - **In-degree** of a vertex: Number of edges ending at this vertex.
 For example, vertex H has in-degree 3.
 - **Out-degree** of a vertex: Number of edges starting at this vertex.
 For example, vertex F has out-degree 1.
-- **Topological ordering**: An ordered list of vertices such that vertex1 occurs before vertex2 if there is an edge pointing from vertex1 to vertex2.
+- **Topological ordering**: An ordered list of all vertices in a graph such that vertex1 occurs before vertex2 if there is an edge pointing from vertex1 to vertex2.
 A topological ordering of the graph above is: [A, D, B, C, E, K, F, G, H, I, L].
 Hereby, we have disregarded dashed edges as a cyclic graph does not have a topological ordering.